 If the customer is eligible for Then the treatment is

 ALTCS Excluded.

 SSI-MAO

 MSP

 AHCCCS FTW

 Adult Wages are countable.

 Caretaker Relative Other stipends and supports are excluded.

-Pregnant Woman exoluced.
+Pregnant Woman exoluded.

 Child

 KidsCare

+Term Definition

-Term Definition Vocational Rehabilitation Paid by the Department of Economic Security.
+Vocational Rehabilitation Paid by the Department of Economic Security.
 It may include Training Related Expenses (TRE), subsistence and maintenance allowances, and incentive payments.
 This does not include payments made from the Veteran's Administration for vocational rehabilitation.

+Autilition and vocational renabilitation.